bshrestha-1/Board_game-Recommendation/README.md

 # Board Game Recommendation System

 This simple project implements a content-based recommendation system for board games.
 Given a dataset of board games (boardgames.csv from previous repo) and a list of games a user has already rated (another csv file), the system predicts and recommends new games that the user will likely enjoy.
+This system is similar in principle to Netflix's recommendation system and can be used as such.

 ## How It Works